hapijs/podium/API.md

         **Defaults to `false` (`data` is emitted as a single argument regardless of its type).**
-    - `tags` - if `true` and the `criteria` object passed to [`podium.emit()`](#podiumemitcriteria-data-callback) includes `tags`, the tags are mapped to an object (where each tag string is the key and the value is `true`) which is appended to the arguments list at the end (but before the `callback` argument if `block` is set).
+    - `tags` - if `true` and the `criteria` object passed to [`podium.emit()`](#podiumemitcriteria-data-callback) includes `tags`, the tags are mapped to an object (where each tag string is the key and the value is `true`) which is appended to the arguments list at the end.
 A configuration override can be set by each listener. **Defaults to `false`.**
     - `shared` - if `true`, the same event `name` can be registered multiple times where the second registration is ignored. **Note that if the registration config is changed between registrations,